joshr120/open-deck/README.md

 ## CNC Machined Parts
 ### Carbon Fibre Top Plate
 The carbon top plate is made out of 1mm thick carbon fibre.
-Chamfers improve the look while allowing the countersunk screws the be flush with the surface.

 ### Acrylic Key Caps
 The 'Key Caps' are machined out of 4.5mm thick acrylic.
 They are all the same design.

 These can also be made out of 1.5mm and 3mm laser cut acrylic glued together if you do not have access to a CNC.
 I have found the best glue for this is UV curable glue used for some phone screen protectors.

-These could also potentially be SLA 3D printed from clear resin and polished to get a transparent finish.
+These could also potentially be 3D printed from clear resin and polished to get a transparent finish.

+As with all the custom parts these are availale for purchase from the tindie store.

 ## PCB